After the scan:

 Treating a large aneurysm

 The operations available to treat large aneurysms also have risks, and can sometimes result in serious complications, leading to death.
 However, it's known that operations on large aneurysms found through screening have a much lower risk of death than if the aneurysm ruptures on its own.

 The risks of rupture and surgery vary from person to person.
-If you've a large aneurysm and surgery is a treatment option, a surgeon will explain in detail the risks of:
+If you have a large aneurysm and surgery is a treatment option, a surgeon will explain in detail the risks of:

 - leaving the aneurysm untreated